curi/fi/docs/pub-drafts/aus-constitution-contradiction.md

 Let's note a few things:

-* s44.i can disqualify people if they *acknowledge* "allegiance, obedience, or adherence to a foreign power", which is very broad.
+S44.i can disqualify people if they *acknowledge* "allegiance, obedience, or adherence to a foreign power", which is very broad.
 For example, if I am passing through an airport and given an instruction by local officials (e.g. TSA officers), I'm likely to comply.
-Those staff work for
+Those staff work for a foreign power, and complying with their instructions is showing obedience^1 to a foreign power.

+[1]: There's a suitable definition of 'adherence' which fits this pattern, too, but the other two definitions in Webster's 1913 are more appropriate.